Programs > Brochure

 Cost: Students are responsible for all expenses including flights, housing, potential visa fees, and living expenses.
 In-country transportation is provided.

 Travel Immunizations or preventative medication is recommended and may be required for your program participation.
 Students are responsible for covering all associated costs.
 Please refer to the CDC for more information.
+Students are required to purchase purchase WUSTL travel insurance for the duration of their practicum for $40/month.

 Brown School Contact: Global Programs Office, Dr. Carolyn Lesorogol